 The College does not maintain a student health office.
 A hospital is located in Lihu'e.
 Low-cost health insurance is available to students.
 Those not covered by any form of medical insurance are encouraged to purchase a health care plan such as the Associated Students of the University of Hawai'i (ASUH) medical insurance.
-Brochures and applications for the student health plans are available at the Student Services Office.
+Brochures and applications for the student health plans are available at the Office of the Vice Chancellor for Student Affairs.